m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 ![](https://assets.omscs.io/FF68C6DD-8AB9-4A4C-B4A5-EFCB0EB09B02.png)

-The group of documents in the “Banks” box are referred to as a **conflict class**.
+The group of documents in the "Banks" box are referred to as a **conflict class**.
 Since Wells Fargo, Chase, and Bank of America are all competitors, access to documents about more than one of these banks can present an individual with a conflict of interest.

-Similarly, the “Oil Companies” conflict class contains documents about competitors Exxon, Shell and Chevron.
+Similarly, the "Oil Companies" conflict class contains documents about competitors Exxon, Shell and Chevron.

 The Chinese wall policy basically says that a user can access any object as long as they have not previously accessed an object from the same conflict class.